-essed and updated where
+e reassessed and updated where

-view.
+lan review.
 Points concerning

+orth are noted.

-e considered at the next
+will be considered at the next

-e considered at the next
+will be considered at the next

+l

-Ref Title Respondent's Initials Organisation Question Comments Officer Response 9 Please consider employment in towns first, mainly where This comment has been noted and will be conside the employment does not entail excessive noise or pollution. stage of the Borough Plan review.
+Ref Title Respondent's Initials Organisation Question Comments Officer Response 9 Please consider employment in towns first, mainly where This comment has been noted and will be considered at the next the employment does not entail excessive noise or pollution. stage of the Borough Plan review.
 The town centres should be thought of increasingly as areas of balanced living, employment and leisure space.
-Linked employment and housing would be acceptable to reduce the i. waste in commuting - eg hospitals and linked housing.
-1 Similarly with industrial estates.
+Linked employment and housing would be acceptable to reduce the waste in commuting - eg hospitals and linked housing.
+Similarly with industrial estates.
 10 Yes.
 There is a lack of traffic infrastructure to make many of Noted.
-It is acknowledged that transport and other these areas sustainable, and the loss of green space makes infrastructure will be needed, this will be incorpora 1 the current plan seem like a recipe for urban sprawl without where appropriate. regard to the character of the towns, their infrastructure to support, appropriate employment and preserving green spaces.
-11 Option 2 - small scale, sustainable urban extensions focused This comment has been noted and will be consider on key transport infrastructure (e.g. the M6, A roads, railway stage of the Borough Plan review.
-1 stations, cycle routes etc).
-13 Agree with Option 1, but this must be done bearing This comment has been noted and will be consider conservation science in mind, and be strictly rewilded with stage of the Borough Plan review. independent oversight.
-No building standards beyond building regulations exist for the necessary movement to zero/low carbon, and housing plans should be delayed until a view of future standards is available and can be set.
+It is acknowledged that transport and other key these areas sustainable, and the loss of green space makes infrastructure will be needed, this will be incorporated into the Plan the current plan seem like a recipe for urban sprawl without where appropriate. regard to the character of the towns, their infrastructure to support, appropriate employment and preserving green 11 spaces.
+This common has been used and will be considered at the west 11 Option 2 - small scale, sustainable urban extensions focused This comment has been noted and will be considered at the next on key transport infrastructure (e.g. the M6, A roads, railway stage of the Borough Plan review.
+13 stations, cycle routes etc).
+Agree with Option 1, but this must be done bearing This comment has been noted and will be considered at the next 13 conservation science in mind, and be strictly rewilded with stage of the Borough Plan review. independent oversight.
+No building standards beyond stage of the borough Hairreview. building regulations exist for the necessary movement to zero/low carbon, and housing plans should be delayed until a view of future standards is available and can be set.
 Please note that 'trees' alone are not the answer on CO2 take-up and are an oversimplistic solution.
 The opportunity must be taken to combine tree additions with rewilding and green corridors which are missing in parts of the borough.
-14 Rewilding to improve wildlife habitats is acceptable, This comment has been noted and will be consider orchards are not specifically expected unless these can be stage of the Borough Plan review. part of a commercial or sustainable venture.
-15 The town as an ecosystem - please see detailed guidelines This comment has been noted and will be consider for 'new urbanism', including the '5 minute walk' concept, stage of the Borough Plan review. varied housing, greenspace in urban areas.
-This is not currently incorporated into NBBC housing schemes, and developers are known to bypass strategic concepts and produce the usual housing estates.
-16 NO - targets must be set, but more comprehensive and in Noted. consultation with Warwickshire Wildlife Trust.
-17 Set out that use class E and C3 (residential) uses are Noted. acceptable.
+14 Rewilding to improve wildlife habitats is acceptable, This comment has been noted and will be considered at the next orchards are not specifically expected unless these can be stage of the Borough Plan review. part of a commercial or sustainable venture.
+15 The town as an ecosystem - please see detailed guidelines This comment has been noted and will be considered at the next for 'new urbanism', including the '5 minute walk' concept, stage of the Borough Plan review. varied housing, greenspace in urban areas.
+This is not currently incorporated into NBBC housing schemes, and developers are known to bypass strategic concepts and 1.0 produce the usual housing estates.
+Noted 16 NO - targets must be set, but more comprehensive and in consultation with Warwickshire Wildlife Trust.
+Noted.
+17 Set out that use class E and C3 (residential) uses are Noted.
+17 acceptable.
+Noteu.
 19 Option B. Noted.
 20 Yes.
 Nuneaton and Bedworth are blighted by traffic Noted.
-The Borough Plan review seeks to ensure the infrastructure and congestion problems.
-Fixing new sustainable modes of travel are accessible and dev developments along existing walking, cycling or public located in the appropriate places to reduce the new transport routes (including new schemes) must be prioritised.
-21 3 phase charging to be made easy and inexpensive to Noted. implement as required by houses by having infrastructure in 1 1 place.
+The Borough Plan review seeks to ensure that more infrastructure and congestion problems.
+Fixing new sustainable modes of travel are accessible and development is developments along existing walking, cycling or public located in the appropriate places to reduce the need to travel. transport routes (including new schemes) must be prioritised.
+21 3 phase charging to be made easy and inexpensive to Noted. implement as required by houses by having infrastructure in place.
 It is not necessary to have large numbers of charging